Thursday, August 4, 2011

-Abe Geltman, a man of comfortable means, had no pressing need to travel—except for the urgent need to escape his wife.
+Abe Geltman, a man of comfortable means, had no pressing need to travel, except for the urgent need to escape his wife.
 A formidable woman with a temper as sharp as her tongue, she had made his home life an exercise in endurance.
-A few months on the road?
+A few weeks on the road?
 A small price to pay for peace and quiet.

-His friend Mendel Brokeman, on the other hand, had no such luxuries.
+His good friend Mendel, on the other hand, had no such luxuries.
 Business had been rough, bills were piling up, and he could no longer afford to wait for things to get better on their own.
-He set out in search of new markets, new opportunities—anything to keep his family afloat.
+He set out in search of new markets, new opportunities, anything to keep his family afloat.

-Months passed with no word.
-Their wives, left behind in town, worried about their husbands—though, truth be told, for rather different reasons.
+Months passed with no word from the two men.
+Their wives, left behind at home, worried about their husbands, though, truth be told, for rather different reasons.

 Then, at last, a traveler arrived, carrying letters from both men.
 Naturally, both wives were eager to read them.